Father of the World Wide Web reflects on 30th anniversary

-Thirty years ago, in March 1989, a young computer scientist named Tim Berners-Lee proposed an internet-based hyperlink system to allow the sharing of information among different computers, forever changing how people communicate and use the net.
+Three decades ago, a young computer scientist named Tim Berners-Lee proposed an internet-based hyperlink system to allow the sharing of information among different computers, forever changing how people communicate and use the net.

-The idea behind what would become known as the World Wide Web was both simple and lofty, he told an audience Tuesday at an event marking the three decade anniversary of his invention.
+The idea behind what would become known as the World Wide Web was both simple and lofty, he told an audience Tuesday at an event marking the 30th anniversary of his invention.
 It was about letting people all over the globe collaborate to solve the world's problems.

 "Imagine you have a big problem like climate change or curing cancer, but the pieces are in different people's brains," he said at the event, hosted by The Washington Post at its headquarters in DC.
 "That's what the goal of the web was: to connect all these people."